Puclaro Dam

-Puclaro is an artificial lake created by a dam on the Elqui River, 40 km east of the city of La Serena, Coquimbo Region and 500 km north of Santiago.
+Puclaro is an artificial lake created by a dam on the Elqui River, 40 km east of the city of La Serena, Coquimbo Region and 500 km north of Santiago, Chile.
 Regular strong winds make the lake a popular place for kitesurfing.

 Its purpose is to improve the irrigation of 21,000 ha of farmland in the Elqui valley.

 Dam

 Puclaro Dam is an 83 m tall and 640 m long concrete face gravel fill dam with a crest altitude of 435 m.
 The volume of the dam is 4,630,000 m³.
 The dam features a spillway over the dam (maximum discharge 3,800 m³/s).
 The upstream concrete face varies in thickness from 0.45 m to 0.30 m.

 Puclaro dam is founded on very pervious alluvial foundations more than 100 m deep.